ir-uam/RELISON/README.md

 - **Java JDK:** Java 14 or above.
 - **Maven:** Tested with version 3.6.0.
 - **R:** Tested with version 3.6.3.
+- **GLIBC:** In Linux, to execute path-based approaches, this library uses JBLAS 1.2.5, which requires GLIBC version.
+- **Matlab:** For some matrix-based approaches, the fastest version is coded in Matlab.
+It has been tested with version R2020a

 ## Instalation
 In order to install this framework, you need to have Maven [http://maven.apache.org](http://maven.apache.org) installed